arnavgupta27/MediLogAssistant/README.md

-This is a simple android application which uses java asits base langugae.
-It can be used in everyday life to log vitals for the sick and ledery to maintain constant and sharp vigilence and it can be used to setup remnder to take medicine.
+This is a simple android application which uses java as its base langugae.
+It can be used in everyday life to log vitals for the sick and elderly to maintain constant and sharp vigilence on thier health and it can be used to setup reminders to take medicine on time.
+It sends notifications for these.

 ![image](https://github.com/user-attachments/assets/8073f892-4792-413d-862f-f94e78e17ad9)